2009 Women's Lacrosse World Cup

 The 2009 Women's Lacrosse World Cup, the eighth World Cup played, is the preeminent international women's lacrosse tournament.
-The tournament was held at SK Slavia Praha Sport Centre in Prague, Czech Republic from June 17 to June 27, 2009.
-USA defeated Australia in the finals to win the tournament.
+The tournament was held at SK Slavia Prague Sport Centre in Prague, Czech Republic from 17 until 27 June 2009.

 Sponsoring organizations

 The event is sponsored by the Federation of International Lacrosse (FIL) and the Czech Women’s Lacrosse (CWL).
 This tournament was first held in 1982 and is held every four years.
 It is the first major event to be sponsored by the FIL.
 In August 2008, the men's international governing body International Lacrosse Federation merged with the former governing body for women's lacrosse, the International Federation of Women's Lacrosse Associations, to form the Federation of International Lacrosse (FIL).

 The CWL also sponsors the 12th annual Prague Cup as an associated event.
 This tournament, held at the same venue as the World Cup, allows international club teams to compete at the same time in the open event.